• Skip to primary navigation

 Instructions

-• Wash your Swiss chard throughly (the curly leaves love to capture grit!) and pat dry.
-Cut the very bottom of the stems off and discard.
-Slice the rest of the thick stems into ½ inch slices.
-Roughly chop the rest of the leaves (I do this by slicing each leaf into 4 long slices, then roughly chopping crosswise into ~2-inch squares).
+Roughly chop the rest of the leaves (I do this by slicing each leaf vertically into 4 long strips, then roughly chopping crosswise into ~2-inch squares).

 • When the garlic is tender, add the chard (leaves and stems) and increase the heat to medium.
 Cook, stirring occasionally, until the chard is just wilted and the stems are crisp tender.
+About 5 minutes more.

 • Turn off the heat, squeeze the lemon over the top of the chard, and sprinkle generously with flaky sea salt.
 Toss quickly to coat, then serve!